| |

 Eggplant is and always has been one of my favorite vegetables.
 It’s used a lot in Japanese cooking, so I grew up eating it stir-fried, grilled, broiled, fried, and in miso soup.
 However, my first attempts at cooking eggplant myself were just sad, dry, and tasteless.
 Over the years though, I’ve learned that eggplant is one of those vegetables that you really have to know how to cook in order for it to taste good.
 Unlike zucchini, which you can just throw in a stir fry, soup, stew, curry, etc., eggplant won’t taste good if you don’t learn how to properly cook it so it becomes tender and moist.
 Luckily, I’m about to share with you these secrets (don’t worry, it’s actually quite simple)!

-• kombu dashi (you can make your own with kombu, or buy kombu dashi powder) ⟶ if you can’t find dashi, you can omit and just use water, add soy sauce to taste or add a little extra miso
+• Kombu Dashi ⟶ You can make your own with kombu*, or buy kombu dashi powder*.
+If you can’t find dashi, you can omit and just use water, add soy sauce to taste or add a little extra miso.

 This helps draw moisture out of the cells and into the air pockets, so not as much oil can enter.
 Sweating eggplants also cuts back on their bitterness.
 To do this, cut the eggplants in half (I like to also peel some of the skin) and make slits in the flesh, as shown in the photos above.
 Don’t cut all the way through the eggplant.
-Then sprinkle salt over the surface and let the eggplants sit at least 10 minutes.
+Sprinkle salt over the surface and let the eggplants sit at least 10 minutes.
 During this time, liquid should start to come out of the eggplant and rest on the surface.
 Wipe off the liquid that forms.

 One last trick to using less oil is to brush the oil on top of the eggplant before cooking, rather than pouring oil into a pan.
 This way you have more control over how much oil you use, and the oil will be distributed more evenly resulting in a more evenly tender eggplant.